cybergarage/uecho/doc/device_overview.md

 ![logo](img/logo.png)

-# Overview of uEcho Device
+# Overview of The uEcho Device

 ## Making Devices

-uEcho supports your original standard devices of [ECHONET Lite][enet] specification easily.
+The `uecho` supports your original standard devices of [ECHONET Lite][enet] specification easily.
 This document explains to create your original  [ECHONET Lite][enet] device step by step.

 ## Creating Devices